wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 The Waves node REST API is the main interface for interacting with the blockchain.
 Node REST API provides the following features:

 * broadcast a signed transaction to the blockchain
-* get account data, token info, transactions, blocks, etc.
+* obtain account data, token info, transactions, blocks, etc.
-* validate transactions, use various utils, and much more.
+* validate transactions, use various utilities, and much more.

 You can use the node pools with the public API supported by the Waves team, or [launch your own node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) and enable its REST API.
 On your node, you additionally have access to private API methods including signing a transaction on behalf of accounts stored in the node's wallet and debugging tools.